 Clean the wound and groin.
-Gently clean it with mild soap and water.
+Gently clean the wound with mild soap and water.
 Remove any dried drainage.
 Do not scrub the incision.
 Rinse off all the soap.

 Pat the incision dry with a towel.
 Completely dry the groin.
 Do not use any lotions, alcohols, powders, or oils on your incision.